rust-lang/rust/src/doc/tarpl/repr-rust.md

 }
 ```

-will be 32-bit aligned assuming these primitives are aligned to their size.
+will be 32-bit aligned on an architecture that aligns these primitives to their
-It will therefore have a size that is a multiple of 32-bits.
-It will potentially
+respective sizes.
+The whole struct will therefore have a size that is a multiple
-*really* become:
+of 32-bits.
+It will potentially become:

 ```rust
 struct A {